1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 About This GM Denning

-Our GM Denning DenAir Mono was purchased new by Driver Bus Lines in 1983, as fleet #4, and remained in service until 2008, making it one of the longest serving vehicles Driver Bus Lines has operated.
-It performed its varying duties with the utmost reliability.
+Our GM Denning DenAir Mono, #4 was purchased new by Driver Bus Lines in June 1983 and remained in service until 2008, making it one of the longest serving vehicles Driver Bus Lines has operated.
+In 2008, GM Denning #4 joined the Driver Classics heritage fleet.
+Its original registration was UWV-318, later CIP-297 then 1004-AO and currently 11936-H.

 GM Denning DenAir Mono Bus, 1983 model, Lancefield VIC, original livery.
 Photo taken August 1983 at Middle Park VIctoria.